Why Xi's still the one Kim needs to see

 Amid all this, China appeared noticeably absent.

 As the dominant regional power and North Korea's only ally and major trading power, Beijing wields considerable material and political influence in Pyongyang.
-The relationship is one that Chinese leader Mao Zedong once called "as close as lips and teeth" - a phrase meant to evoke both closeness, but interdependence.
+The relationship is one that Chinese leader Mao Zedong once called "as close as lips and teeth" - a phrase meant to evoke both closeness and interdependence.

 Since 2013, most analysts have seen signs of fracturing between Beijing and Pyongyang.
 Kim Jong-un purged Jang Song-thaek, his uncle and the man who was once seen as the point person in Pyongyang for managing the bilateral relationship.
 (Jang was particularly influential on economic matters.)